Chart Color Schemes

 Blackalls Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Blackalls Park is around 2,933.
-This reflects a growth of 121 people since the 2021 Census, which reported a population of 2,812.
-The increase was inferred from AreaSearch's estimation of the resident population at 2,821 in Jun 2024 and an additional 24 validated new addresses since the Census date.
-This results in a population density ratio of 964 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-The suburb's growth rate of 4.3% since census is within 1.6 percentage points of the Rest of NSW (5.9%), indicating competitive growth fundamentals.
-Interstate migration contributed approximately 60.0% of overall population gains during recent periods.
+Blackalls Park's population is estimated at around 2,933 as of Feb 2026.
+This reflects an increase of 121 people since the 2021 Census which reported a population of 2,812.
+The change was inferred from AreaSearch's estimation of the resident population at 2,821 following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+This level of population results in a density ratio of 964 persons per square kilometer.
+Blackalls Park's growth rate of 4.3% since census positions it within 1.6 percentage points of the Rest of NSW's growth rate of 5.9%.
+Population growth was primarily driven by interstate migration contributing approximately 60.0% of overall population gains during recent periods.

-For future projections, AreaSearch adopts ABS/Geoscience Australia's SA2-level projections released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is expected to grow by 397 persons based on aggregated SA2-level projections, reflecting an increase of 9.8% in total over the 17 years.
+Future population trends indicate an increase just below the median of locations outside capital cities, with Blackalls Park expected to grow by 393 persons to 2041, reflecting a total increase of 9.6% over the 17-year period.

 Frequently Asked Questions - Population